 The role of the procurement department is crucial for any business regardless of its size and industry.
 To be precise, the procurement team is responsible for ensuring the organization’s purchase process is error-free and the goods or services are acquired at a reasonable price.
 It is a fact that the more engaged an organization’s procurement team with the stakeholders is, the more efficient the bottom-line of the company will be.

-We all believe that the purchase team's relationship with the vendors is the most crucial in business; however, we fail to understand that their relationship with department heads, finance, legal and the senior management plays a critical role in the purchase cycle.
+We all believe that the purchase team's relationship with the vendors is the most crucial in business; however, we fail to understand that their engagement with the department heads, finance, legal, and senior management also plays a critical role in the purchase cycle.
 The purchase efficiencies of the organizations increase when their procurement departments proactively get engaged with the stakeholders.

-I am sure you all agree that the more proactive the purchasing team is the better the savings are.
-And every organization looks at the procurement team and asks how much did they save that gives an outline of their overall corporate spend to calculate ROI.
+And it is undeniable fact that the more proactive the purchasing team is, the better the savings are.
+That’s why every organization looks into the procurement team to know how much did they save that gives an outline of their overall corporate spend to calculate ROI.

 We at PRM360 have seen that the best organizations have a greater engagement with the stakeholders ensuring greater savings.
-So how can we engage the purchase team with the internal stakeholders?
+So how can we engage the purchasing team with the internal stakeholders?

-Few of the best practices from our current partners are:
+Here are a few of the best practices of the procurement teams from our current partners:

-The purchase team maintains a great relationship with the other departments - they know the operational pain points of them, they know the hierarchy, they keep an update on their significant achievements, how procurement team impacts their departments etc.
+The purchasing team maintains a great relationship with the other departments - they know their operational pain points, the hierarchy, and keep an update on their significant achievements, how the procurement team impacts their departments, etc.

 They keep adding value to the internal meetings, talking about the budget allocations for the procurement, how it rose or any deviations from the planned as the other departments don't have a clear view on this.

-They know the behavioral aspects of their internal teams, they understand what kind of people they are talking to and adapt accordingly.
+They know their internal teams’ behavioral aspects, understand what kind of people they are talking to, and adapt accordingly.